madmachineio/docs/docs/tutorials/general/getting-started/read-digital-input.md

 ## Circuit

 1. Plug the button into the breadboard.
 Make sure the button is not in the wrong direction.
-2. Connect one leg on the left side to the pin 3V3V.
+2. Connect one leg on the left side to the pin 3V3.
 3. Connect one leg on the right side to pin D1.

 ![](img/readDigitalInput.png)

 :::note
 In a breadboard, the holes beside the **blue** horizontal line are all connected.
 They are for **ground**.
 The holes beside the **red** line are the same and connect to the **power** pin.
 In the middle, there are 30 rows.
 The holes A, B, C, D, E in the same row are connected internally.
 The holes F, G, H, I, J are the same.
+So make sure the button is placed in the right direction.
 :::

 :::info